iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - name
 - version
 - owner
-- status (the lifecycle standing of that specific asset version in the registry, such as draft, approved, superseded, deprecated, retired, or withdrawn)
+- status (the lifecycle state of that versioned asset in the registry, such as draft, approved, deprecated, retired, or withdrawn)
-- linked dependencies (typed references to the exact asset versions, tools, APIs, datasets, and external services that this version depends on)
+- linked dependencies (typed references to the specific versioned-asset records that this versioned asset depends on)
 - superseded by versioned asset, where applicable (typed reference to the newer versioned asset that replaced this versioned asset)
 - description
 - created date